 Figure 8-207—Location Identifier (#1294)report field format

-The Expiration TSF field is the value of the TSF when the Public Identifier URI field value is no longer valid.
-The Expiration TSF field set to 0 indicates the Public Identifier URI does not expire.
+The Expiration TSF field is the value of the TSF when the Public Identifier URI/FQDN subelements(s) that indicate a location object are no longer valid.
+The Expiration TSF field set to 0 indicates the Public Identifier URI/FQDN subelements(s) that indicate a location object do not expire.

 11mc editor: move Table 8-107 to here

-Table 8-107—Optional subelement IDs for Location Identifier report(#1294)(#1429)
+Table 8-107—Subelement IDs for Location Identifier report(#1294)(#1429)